Kaholo/kaholo-plugin-aws-ec2/README.md

 ### Parameter: Instance IDs
 The instance ID of the instance(s) to be terminated.
 To terminate more than one instance, list their instance IDs one per line.
 If using the code layer pass the list of instances as an array of strings.

+## Method: Describe Instances
+This method describes existing AWS EC2 Instances.

+### Parameter: Region
+The AWS geographical region where instance(s) will be described.
+This parameter has an autocomplete function so you may select the region using either the CLI-type ID string, for example `ap-southeast-1`, or the user-friendly location, e.g. "Asia Pacific (Singapore)".
+If using the code layer, use the CLI-type ID string.

+### Parameter: Instance IDs
+One or more specific Instance IDs to describe, as text entered one per line, e.g.

+    i-0256a126b3eefa9c2
+    i-005cde82b1e6f579a

+If using the code layer, provide the list as an array of strings instead.

+### Parameter: Filters
+A general filter for more complex queries.
+Whether using text or code layer provide this one as an array.
+For example to describe all instances matching on of two instance types:

+    [{"Name": "instance-type","Values": ["t3.nano","t3.micro"]}]

+This filter must be a single-line string.
+If using the code layer on an object representation, use `JSON.stringify(filterObject)` before passing it as parameter "Filter".

+See the [AWS Documentation](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeInstances.html) for available properties and values to use in filters.

+### Parameter: Get All Results
+The AWS API is by default limited to 1000 results.
+To get more than the first 1000 results, enable this parameter.

+## Method: Modify Instance Type
+This method modifies Instance Type.
+An instance must be stopped to modify instance type.

+### Parameter: Region
+The AWS geographical region where instance(s) will have their type modified.
+This parameter has an autocomplete function so you may select the region using either the CLI-type ID string, for example `ap-southeast-1`, or the user-friendly location, e.g. "Asia Pacific (Singapore)".
+If using the code layer, use the CLI-type ID string.

+### Parameter: Instance IDs
+One or more specific Instance IDs to describe, as text entered one per line, e.g.

+    i-0256a126b3eefa9c2
+    i-005cde82b1e6f579a

+If using the code layer, provide the list as an array of strings instead.

+### Parameter: Instance Type
+Instance Type determines types and quantities of compute resources are available to the instance, including CPU, RAM, GPU, disk and network bandwidth.
+It also determines the cost of the instance.
+For example, `t4g.large` instances have 2 vCPU of Arm-based AWS Graviton2 processors and 8 GB RAM.
+Not all instance types are available in all regions.
+See the [AWS Website](https://aws.amazon.com/ec2/instance-types/) for more details about instance types.

+## Method: Modify Instance Attribute

+### Parameter: Region
+The AWS geographical region where instance(s) will be described.
+This parameter has an autocomplete function so you may select the region using either the CLI-type ID string, for example `ap-southeast-1`, or the user-friendly location, e.g. "Asia Pacific (Singapore)".
+If using the code layer, use the CLI-type ID string.

+### Parameter: Instance IDs
+### Parameter: Attribute
+### Parameter: Attribute Value
+### Parameter: Dry Run

 ## Method: Describe Key Pairs
 This method describes all existing Key Pairs.
 Key Pairs are a paired set of either RSA or ED25519 public/private encryption keys used to control SSH access and decrypt Windows passwords.
 The private key is held by an individual user and the public key is held by AWS.
 The pair is given a user-friendly name, `KeyName`, which is used in key-related methods of this plugin.